kernelmachine/utah/README.md

 **Utah** is a Rust crate for type-conscious tabular data manipulation with an expressive, functional interface.

-**Note**: Requires nightly for specialization to dataframes with `f64` data and `String` column/index labels.
+**Note**: This crate requires nightly for specialization to dataframes with `f64` data and `String` column/index labels.
 This will likely change in the future, as API stabilizes.

 API currently in development and subject to change.